 Hair: None (Brown before transformation)

-Sue Storm, genius biologist and ex-teammate of the world famous Fantastic Four, uses her invisible powers to hide herself from the rest of the world while taking a walk in the city.
-She feels better when not having to be a world spectacle to the rest of the world.
-Once back in the Baxter she wonders all alone the place only to find Ben Grim interrupts her loneliness.
-After a brief catching up between the two, Sue examines Ben's recent shedding of rocks and Ben drops a bomb on her by telling her that he loves her.
-Now that her relationship with Reed is over he took the opportunity to tell her that.
-One of the Thing's rocks falls and leaves Sue by saying: "something to remember me by".
-Then a huge, purple, cloud/octopus-like creatures overtakes the Baxter building and Ben even when trying to stop it he is thrown to a street.
+Sue Storm, genius biologist and ex-teammate of the world famous Fantastic Four, uses her invisible powers to hide herself from the rest of the world while taking a walk through the city.
+She feels better when not being a world spectacle for once.
+Once back in the Baxter she wonders alone through the building only to find Ben Grim, who interrupts her loneliness.
+After briefly catching up Sue examines Ben's recent shedding of rocks and Ben drops a bomb on her by telling her that he loves her.
+Now that her relationship with Reed is over he seizes the opportunity to tell her that.
+One of the Thing's rocks falls off as he leaves Sue saying: "something to remember me by".
+Then a huge, purple, cloud/octopus-like creatures overtakes the Baxter building and even Ben while trying to stop it he is thrown to down the street.

 In the MC2 universe Thing is a member of the Fantastic Five alongside Human Torch, Ms Fantastic, Franklin Richards and Big Brain.
 Much of the past history of the Fantastic Four remains as it is in the 616 reality.
 His left arm and much of the body has been replaced by cybernetic parts needed after a battle with Terrax.